 - The right fats.
 Our bodies need healthy fats to function optimally.
 That’s because fats support the synthesis of sex hormones, help to absorb vitamins, convert into energy, and support brain function.
 There are fats you need to avoid—such as trans fats which can increase risk for heart disease—but good fats are important for optimal health.
 One of my favorite sources of fats is coconut oil.
 I use it for cooking, baking, as a spread—and even add it to my coffee.
 Coconut oil is a tremendously healthy saturated fat that contains medium chain triglycerides (MCTs) like caprylic and lauric acid.
 These MCTs have antibacterial, antifungal, and antioxidant properties.

 - Fruits and vegetables.
 Vegetables are an excellent dietary staple, and most can be eaten in almost unlimited amounts.
-You do, however, want to limit starchy vegetables like potatoes, yams, sweet potatoes, and winter squash, which can spike your blood sugar.
+You do, however, want to limit starchy vegetables like potatoes, yams, and winter squash, which can spike your blood sugar.
 With fruit, it is okay to eat 2-3 servings of fruits in a day, but eating more than that may give you too much sugar for your body to handle.

 - Protein.
 For protein sources I recommend grass-fed and/or pasture-raised beef, chicken, pork, lamb, turkey, bison, and cold water fish (especially Alaskan salmon and black cod).
 These foods can be found at farmers markets, online, or at markets that contain organic foods.

 Modified Paleo diet recipes should be simple and balanced.
 For example, you could eat baked sweet potato fries with a 4–6 ounce grass-fed steak (baked or grilled), lightly steamed broccoli with grass-fed butter or olive oil drizzled on top, and a colorful salad with olive oil.